leemurking/Hero-squad/README.md

 ## Getting Started

-Clone this repository to your local machine to get Started
+Clone this repository to your local machine to get Started on the coding journey You can also fork it then ope it on your local machine.